-A beautiful place for hiking, trail running and birding, The Nature Conservancy’s Nags Head Woods Ecological Preserve is one of the best remaining examples of a mid-Atlantic maritime forest.
-Often referred to as a “best kept secret on the Outer Banks,” the eight miles of hiking trails in the 1,200-acre preserve are open and free to the public every day from dawn until dusk.
-There are lushly wooded dunes, peaceful ponds, brackish marsh and an upland maritime forest complete with live oaks up to 100 years old.
-The woods are home to more than 550 species of plants and 50 species of birds, including herons, pileated woodpeckers and red-shouldered hawks.
-Other creatures can be found such as salamanders, turtles and white-tailed deer.
-You will find all of this amidst 19th-century cemeteries; evidence that human settlements once called these woods home.
+A beautiful place for hiking, trail running and birding, Nags Head Woods Ecological Preserve is one of the best remaining examples of a mid-Atlantic maritime forest.
+The 8 miles of hiking trails in the 1,200-acre preserve are open and free to the public every day from dawn until dusk.
+There are lushly wooded dunes, peaceful ponds, brackish marsh and an upland maritime forest complete with live oaks more than 100 years old.
+The woods are home to more than 550 species of plants and 150 species of birds, including herons, pileated woodpeckers and red-shouldered hawks, which nest on the preserve.
+Many impressive neotropical migrating bird species nest on the preserve as well, including bright yellow prothonotary warblers, vibrant red summer tanagers and beautiful blue grosbeak, to name a few.
+Other creatures can be found, too, such as salamanders, turtles and white-tailed deer.
+You will find all of this amidst 19th-century cemeteries, evidence that human settlements once called these woods home.

 Managed by The Nature Conservancy, a private, nonprofit organization, Nags Head Woods does have some rules that visitors need to know about: Stay on designated trails to protect the fragile environment; pets must be leashed and pet cleanup is required; bikes are allowed on the gravel roadway only; do not damage or remove any plants, animals or artifacts; no commercial use is permitted in the woods, including photography.
 Restrooms and visitor services are generally available during business hours.